Government of India to promote renewable energy in the country

 - Setting up of Ultra Mega Renewable Energy Parks to provide land and transmission to RE developers on a plug and play basis,

-- Schemes such as Pradhan Mantri Kisan Urja Suraksha evam Utthaan Mahabhiyan (PM-KUSUM), Solar Rooftop Phase II, 12000 MW CPSU Scheme Phase II, etc,

-- Laying of new transmission lines and creating new sub-station capacity under the Green Energy Corridor Scheme for evacuation of renewable power,
+- Laying of new transmission lines and creating new sub-station capacity for evacuation of renewable power,

 - Setting up of Project Development Cell for attracting and facilitating investments,